awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicecatalog-cloudformationprovisionedproduct.md

 Provisions the specified product\.

 A provisioned product is a resourced instance of a product\.
-For example, provisioning a product based on a CloudFormation template launches a CloudFormation stack and its underlying resources\.
+For example, provisioning a product based on a AWS CloudFormation template launches a AWS CloudFormation stack and its underlying resources\.
 You can check the status of this request using [DescribeRecord](https://docs.aws.amazon.com/servicecatalog/latest/dg/API_DescribeRecord.html)\.

 If the request contains a tag key with an empty list of values, there is a tag conflict for that key\.
 Do not include conflicted keys as tags, or this causes the error "Parameter validation failed: Missing required parameter in Tags\[*N*\]:*Value*"\.